alexkang/blue-chat/README.md

 Bluetooth instant messaging app for Android

+Screenshots here (more to be posted soon): http://imgur.comVy45zJ7

 How it works:
   - To send messages and images, we transmit them in formatted byte arrays in the following format:
       <blockquote>